emilperdue/emilperdue.github.io/_pages/about.md

 Professional Experience
 ------
 - Finalyze Capital:
-This past summer I worked for Finalyze Capital where I sourced quantiative trading strategies.
+This past summer I worked for Finalyze Capital where I parameterized and helped implement intraday momentum futures strategies (1.5+ Sharpe) for fully systematic quantitative CTA.
+I ultimately sourced 10+ profitable strategies for proprietary trading algorithm and outlined position entry code to backtest on fund’s algorithm.

-Extracurricular Experience
+Research Experience
 ------
-- Financial Markets Program / Maroon Capital / Derivatives Group Quant Trading: Learned about quantiative finance and developed individual trading strategies
+- Maroon Capital / Derivatives Group Quant Trading: Undergoing an intensive training program including weekly workshops and talks on derivatives and the theories of options pricing.
+Developing/backtesting algo trading strategies on historical data to maximize risk-adjusted returns in simulated trading environments

-- Oeconomica (Asset Pricing):
+- Oeconomica (Asset Pricing): Conducting alternative data-driven research on ESG stocks’ risk premium and the alpha potential in ESG-diversified portfolios

-- UC Open Data:
+- UC Open Data: Utilizing Python and Beautiful Soup to scrape, analyze, visualize, and present public data about energy/water/food waste at UChicago

 Selected Coursework
 ------